 If you experience poor or no smoke output when the smoke unit is on and has fluid, check the wick to see if it has become hard, blackened, and unabsorbent around the heating element.
-Remove the boiler shell (by removing the body mounting screws shown in Fig. 7a on pg.
-12), the two pieces of boiler detail (these need to be removed in order to access the two screws that allow the smoke unit to come free from the boiler shel) as shown in figure 5a, inspection cover screws, and inspection cover (Fig. 5b).
-Inspect the wick; if it is darkly discolored and hard, it should be replaced.
+Remove the smoke unit inspection cover from the locomotive's body (see Fig. 5).
+After removing the chassis and inspection cover screws, lift the inspection plate away and inspect the wick.
+If it is darkly discolored and hard, it should be replaced.

 Replacement parts and wick replacement instructions are available directly from the M.T.H.
-Parts Department:

-phone: 410-381-2580

-e-mail: parts@mth-railking.com

-mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532
+Parts Department phone: 410-381-2580 e-mail: parts@mth-railking.com mail: 7020 Columbia Gateway Drive,

+Columbia MD 21046-1532